Thyroid Stimulating Hormone (TSH)

 Hyperthyroidism is a condition in which the thyroid produces too many hormones, causing the metabolism to speed up.
 Symptoms of hyperthyroidism include increased appetite, anxiety, and difficulty in sleeping.

 Sometimes there is a link with hypothyroidism and infertility.
 Thyroid gland doesn’t produce important hormones due to hypothyroidism.
 If, thyroid gland released less hormones of thyroid which affect on ovulation (release of egg from ovary).
 Hypothyroidism should be under control before and simultaneously the infertility treatment.

-Treatment is done to reduce or normalized the value of thyroid hormone depending upon the production of hormone in body.
+Treatment:- Treatment is done to reduce or normalized the value of thyroid hormone depending upon the production of hormone in body.